Why Harmful Practices

 If you look closely at these so-called cultural practices you will find that in many cases they keep women in a subordinate position.
 A clear example is the requirement that women should kneel when greeting, and is seen as a sign of good manners.
 However, kneeling only serves to reinforces the plot of patriarchal authority, especially in the domestic homestead.

-Women also seen as having the role as social organisers.
-For example in Uganda know it is common for funerals to be organised by women’s groups who do the cooking, the fetching of the firewood and water and making sure everybody is fed and washing up the plates afterwards.
+Women are also seen as having the role as social organisers.
+For example in Uganda now it is common for funerals to be organised by women’s groups who do the cooking, the fetching of the firewood and water and making sure everybody is fed and washing up the plates afterwards.

 Some of these current practices are helpful to society but others are centered on women’s oppression under a patriarchal society.
 It is a recurring theme of women’s oppression and discrimination.
 As Ato Quayson, in his book Calibrations: Reading for the Social, (2003) writes, “There is an inescapable sense that the redefinition of the female roles comes at an incredibly high cost”.
 The worst affected category of people in the world are female and poor, uneducated and black.
 These are the kind of women MIFUMI has made it her mission to support.